Spectral measures and dominant vertices in graphs of bounded degree: On a perturbation of the free Jacobi matrix

-This is the matrix with respect to the basis $\delta_*$ of a bounded self-adjoint operator on $\ell^2(\N)$ that we denote again by $J_a$ and that we call a \textbf{Jacobi operator}.
-We may view $J_a$ as a perturbation of the matrix $J_1$, often called the \textbf{free Jacobi matrix}, for example in \cite[Chapter 1]{Simo--11}.
+This is the matrix with respect to the basis $\delta_*$ of a bounded self-adjoint operator on $\ell^2(\N)$ that we denote again by $J_a$ and which is called a \textbf{Jacobi operator}.
+We may view $J_a$ as a perturbation of the matrix $J_1$, often called the \textbf{free Jacobi matrix}, for example in \cite[Chapter 1]{Simo--11}. \end{defn}